Jim Boyd (boxer)

-James Boyd (November 30, 1930 – January 25, 1997) was a boxer from Rocky Mount, North Carolina, United States, who competed in the Light Heavyweight division during his career as an amateur.
-Boyd won the gold medal in the 1956 Olympic Games in Melbourne, Australia.
+James Felton "Jim" Boyd (November 30, 1930 – January 25, 1997) was an American boxer from Rocky Mount, North Carolina, who competed in the light heavyweight division during his career as an amateur.
+Boyd won the gold medal at the 1956 Olympic Games in Melbourne, Australia.

 Amateur career

-Boyd was the National Golden Gloves Light Heavyweight Champion of 1956, and the Olympic Light Heavyweight (179 pounds) Gold Medalist at the 1956 Melbourne Olympic Games.
+Boyd was the National Golden Gloves Light Heavyweight Champion of 1956, and the Olympic light heavyweight gold medalist at the 1956 Melbourne Olympic Games.

 Pro career

-Boyd turned pro in 1959 and had limited success.
+Boyd turned pro in 1959, only fighting a few times.
 He retired in 1962 having won 2, lost 2, and drawn 3, with 1 KO.

+Other honors

+A native of Rocky Mount, North Carolina, Boyd was inducted into the Twin County Hall of Fame in 2009.